4.5. Raytracer¶

 Tracing with many rays

-The number of rays is limited by the RAM usage.
+The number of rays is limited by their RAM usage.

-The RAM usage is by default limited by the
+By default, the maximum RAM usage is set by the

-the actual number of rays results from the complexity of the geometry.
+with the actual number of rays resulting from the number of surfaces in the geometry.

-Its default value is 8GB, but it can be set for each Raytracer
+Its default value is 6GB, but it can be set for each Raytracer separately.

 To generate images with even more rays, the method

-which traces the geometry iteratively without holding all rays in memory.
+which traces the geometry iteratively without holding the rays of every prior iteration in memory.

 4.5.3.
 Modelling Diffraction¶